raypulver/LEON/README.md

 # LEON
 ## Little Endian Object Notation

-This is an optimized binary format for JavaScript data structures.
+This is an optimized binary format for JavaScript data structures that works in the browser or Node.
 Instead of formatting the data as a human-readable string LEON stores it as a binary string that is optimized for compactness.
 It provides all the features of JSON but exchanges its readability for more efficiency.
 This module exposes three functions: `stringify`, `parse`, and `Channel`.
 The first two can be used like so:

 ```
 var LEON = require('leon');